Perturbing Isoradial Triangulations: Finite variations, beyond the linear approximation

-However, we shall see that this estimate is genericaly \emph{not uniform}.
-Namely, the $\mathtt{cst.}$ in this estimate can be arbitrarily large ! remember that from Lemma~\ref{lnablabound} if $\uf_1$ and $\uf_2$ are faces of the original isoradial triangulation $\uT_0$ then this $\mathtt{cst.}$ is bounded by $\mathtt{cst.}\le 9$.
+However, we shall see that this estimate is generically \emph{not uniform}.
+Namely, the $\mathtt{cst.}$ in this estimate can be arbitrarily large !
+One should remember that from Lemma~\ref{lnablabound} if $\uf_1$ and $\uf_2$ are faces of the original isoradial triangulation $\uT_0$ then this $\mathtt{cst.}$ is bounded by $\mathtt{cst.}\le 9$.

-This is a technical point which comes from the fact that generically, if we start from an isoradial Delaunay triangulation $\uT_0$ with isoradius $r$, and consider an arbitrary triangle $\ut=(\uu_1,\uu_2,\uu_3)$ which is not a face $\uf$ of $\uT_0$, this triangle may have a circumradius $R(\ut)$ very large ($R(\ut)\gg r$), and an area $A(\ut)$ arbitrarily small ($A(\ut)\ll r^{2}$). ``Experimental mathematics'' studies of such singular cases and some analytical estimates leads us to make the following conjecture. \begin{Conjecture} Let $\uT_0$ be an isoradial Delaunay triangulation $\uT_0^r$ of the plane with isoradius $r$, and $p_3(\uu,\uv)$ the function defined for any pair of points $(\uu,\uv)$ of $\uT_0$ by
+This is a technical point which comes from the fact that generically, if we start from an isoradial Delaunay triangulation $\uT_0$ with isoradius $r$, and consider an arbitrary triangle $\ut=(\uu_1,\uu_2,\uu_3)$ which is not a face $\uf$ of $\uT_0$, this triangle may have a circumradius $R(\ut)$ very large ($R(\ut)\gg r$), and an area $A(\ut)$ arbitrarily small ($A(\ut)\ll r^{2}$). ``Experimental mathematics'' studies of such singular cases and some analytical estimates lead us to the following conjecture.